ashishmaharana188/legacyImageMigration/docs/logging-documentation.md

 ### Backend Logging in Action

 - **`backend/app.ts` (Server Entry Point)**:
-  - Logs server startup messages, environment configurations, and database connection statuses using `console.log`.
+  - Logs server startup messages, environment configurations, and database connection statuses using `logger.info`.
-  - Implements `process.on('unhandledRejection')` and `process.on('uncaughtException')` to catch and log critical runtime errors, ensuring application stability and providing immediate alerts for unhandled issues.
+  - Implements `process.on('unhandledRejection')` and `process.on('uncaughtException')` to catch and log critical runtime errors using `logger.error`, ensuring application stability and providing immediate alerts for unhandled issues.

 - **`backend/controllers/fileController.ts` (API Request Handling)**:
+  - **Comprehensive Logging**: Now uses the `winston` logger (`logger.info`, `logger.warn`, `logger.error`) for all logging within its API endpoints.
+  - **Initiating Messages**: `logger.info` messages are generated at the start of each API call, providing context about the incoming request and its parameters.
+  - **Success Messages**: `logger.info` messages are generated upon successful completion of an API call, often including a summary of the operation's outcome.
+  - **Failure Messages**: `logger.error` messages are generated when an error occurs, including detailed error messages, stack traces, and relevant contextual data. `logger.warn` is used for client-side errors or invalid inputs.
-  - Uses `console.error` for logging errors caught during API request processing.
-All errors are wrapped in a consistent JSON response structure (`statusCode`, `error`, `details`).
+  - **Consistent Responses**: All errors are wrapped in a consistent JSON response structure (`statusCode`, `error`, `details`).
-  - Uses `console.log` for general informational messages, such as file processing initiation or S3 upload details.

 - **Backend Services (e.g., `pdfProcessor.ts`, `splitProcessor.ts`, `s3Uploader.ts`, `s3Manager.ts`, `database.ts`, `mongoDatabase.ts`)**:
   - These services are the primary users of the `winston` logger (imported as `logger` from `backend/utils/logger.ts`).